Mar 1, 2007

 Chev Silverado 2500HD

-2022 Masterpiece Optimum Off Road Caravan
+2022 Optimum Traded and now own a 2024 Masterpiece Optimum Off Road Caravan

 So everything I wrote below is now obsolete, but I’ll leave it for now for anyone interested in the build of the Cruiser & Bushtracker.